The Importance of a Secure, Flexible, and Affordable Wireless Connection

 While credit card transactions are automatically authorized, processed and deposited, those handling paper payments must deal with counterfeit currency and a stack of bills and change waiting to be taken to the bank.

 Smart safes are designed to sort and count the cash, check for counterfeit currency and automatically communicate the deposit information to the retailer’s bank account.

 The technology removes a lot of the time and effort cash normally requires, with the added benefit that the deposit happens much sooner.

 Security is another major concern for retailers dealing in cash.
 Large amounts of hard currency can make any location a target for theft – both internal and external.

 The most common losses are when employees find cash too tempting to pass up and begin skimming off the top.
-Potentially more frightening is the possibility of becoming a target of robbery.
+Potentially more frightening is the possibility of becoming a target of a robbery.

 Both situations can result in large losses – especially for those locations dealing primarily in cash.
 In addition to transactional/internal security, smart safes also limit outside access more thoroughly than traditional safes.

-Many smart safes come with pry resistant doors, anti-lock drilling features, bolt reinforcements, high security locks and keys as well as the potential for tamper sirens and other security options.
+Many smart safes come with pry-resistant doors, anti-lock drilling features, bolt reinforcements, high-security locks and keys as well as the potential for tamper sirens and other security options.
 Data security options are also common.

 However, data security relies heavily on the network or type of connectivity selected for use with the safe.

 Convenience & Connectivity